-The Dodge was white with snow and it looked lonley in the parking lot.
-It was the only care there, but Brad didn’t feel alone.
+The Dodge was white with snow and it looked lonely in the parking lot.
+It was the only car there, but Brad didn’t feel alone.
 He walked across the lot, his boots crunching the cold snow.
 The flakes were so big he could hear them hit the ground.
 He had no time to waste but he felt his eyes pulled upward toward the sky.

 Prayer came hard to him but he was getting desperate.
-He stopped and looking upward words came out of his mouth; “God, I don’t need a miracle but I need to know I’m not alone.
+He stopped.
+Looking upward words came out of his mouth; “God, I don’t need a miracle but I need to know I’m not alone.
 I need to know I’m not on my own.
-I can’t go on any more without hope.”
-But the sky is as silent as it is cold and there is no audible answer.
-He stood silently as if he expected God to answer back but the sky was silent except for the whisper of falling snow.
+I can’t go on anymore without hope.”
+But the sky is as silent as it was cold and there was no audible answer.
+He stood silently as if he expected God to answer back but the only sound was the whisper of falling snow.

-Brad had no idea where he came from, but standing less than ten feet way was a man dressed in a long, shabby brown coat and a ball cap.
-He held a duffel bag thrown over his shoulder.
+Brad had no idea where he came from, but standing less than ten feet away was a man dressed in a long, shabby brown coat with a ball cap pulled over his ears.
+He had a duffel bag thrown over his shoulder.

 “You mind givin’ me a lift?”

 “Might as well.”
-Brad thought if the guy was a homicidal maniac it would just solve end his problems.
-What did he have to lose.
+Brad thought; “If the guy is a homicidal maniac it will just solve my problems.
+What do I have to lose?”
 Beside that he really did feel alone.

-“What are you doing out lone on Christmas Eve.”
+“What are you doing out alone on Christmas Eve?”

 “I didn’t have enough money for gas so I just bummed a ride to town.
 Thanks for giving me a lift back.”